willtheorangeguy/git-rewrite-commits/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- OpenAI for providing the GPT API
-- The conventional commits specification
-- The git community for powerful version control tools

 ## Bug Reports

 If you discover any bugs, please create an issue [here](https://github.com/f/git-rewrite-commits/issues).